wangkai-zhku/GPDOCK/README.md

 NNN is a number between 0 and 2, each of which represents the number of water molecules:

+If out.pdb is empty which means there is no proper docking pose, then the hydrogen atom in the ligand can be removed by gb_heavy and  repeat the docking process by heavy_lig.mol2

+./gb_heavy -LIG input.mol2

 For examples:
  for Zinc metalloproteins:
         If you don't have to dock water molecules, you can do it in one of two forms:
        ./gpdock -PRO input.pdb  -LIG input.mol2 -ION 1 -HOH 0
         or
        ./gpdock -PRO input.pdb  -LIG input.mol2 -ION 1

+       if you want to dock the heavy atoms of the ligand:
+       ./gb_heavy -LIG input.mol2
+       ./gpdock -PRO input.pdb  -LIG heavy_lig.mol2 -ION 1

         If you want to dock 1 water molecule:
        ./gpdock -PRO input.pdb  -LIG input.mol2 -ION 1 -HOH 1